Skip to content

 Understanding the COVID-19 Incubation Period

-NOTE: Patients who test positive for COVID may qualify for prescription COVID treatment, such as Paxlovid or molnupiravir.
+NOTE: Patients who test positive for COVID may qualify for prescription COVID treatment, like Paxlovid or molnupiravir.
 Learn more about COVID medications.

 One crucial question persists in the ever-evolving COVID-19 pandemic: how long after exposure do you get coronavirus?
 This question has gained notable significance, especially with the rise of new Omicron subvariants such as EG.5 (Eris), FL1.5.1, XBB1.16.
 This comprehensive guide discusses the intricate details of the COVID incubation period, shedding light on its variability, contagiousness, and associated symptoms.